Swift-Teacher/MemeMaker23/README.md

 1. The instructions and process of building the app starts on page 384 in the student book.
 2. Individual steps and further explanations can be found as comments in each code file in the project.

+### Assessment
+Students will demonstrate a fully functional app that operates as intended.
+The demonstration will be done in the iOS Simulator app and recorded using the built-in macOS screen recorder (shift-command-5).
+Students submit their screen recording and a PDF of their code.

 ### Extend
 If you would like to extend this project to include extra functionality of picking an image from the user's photo library and saving the meme you can find how to do it here: [MemeMaster](https://github.com/Swift-Teacher/MemeMaster).